MaamarKouadri/Social-Media-with-MERN-stack/README.md

 ### MongoDB/Mongoose :

 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program.
-That is the main advantage, it is nonrelational and very efficient to implement which is a contrast with traditional SQL databases.
+That is the main advantage, it is non relational and very efficient to implement which is a contrast with traditional SQL databases.
 Since I am working in a JavaScript / Node js environment I have used Mongoose which is a library in node js that allows us to code CRUD operations to manipulate the database.

 #### Programming Concepts: